Anyolite/anyolite/README.md

 * Keywords will always be given to functions, even if optional (then with default values)
 * Non-keyword function arguments are always set to their default values before receiving their final values
 * Default arguments need to be specialized with their full class and module path in order to work
+* Some union and generic types need to be specialized with their full path
 * Private constants need to be excluded in order to prevent errors

 # Why this name?